borrom-dev/apirails/README.md

-# Rest Api
+# Restfull With Rails

-This is the sample restfull project build using rails 5
+Welcome to Resfull development with rails 5, Our goal is to find a better way of development Resfull Api using RubyonRails.

-## Get Access
+## Get Acces

 To gain access to the api what we need get basic token with username and password through basic Header Authentication